No. 25 Squadron RAAF: History

-The AWM's WW11 Honour Roll for 25 Squadron lists 23 members who died on WW11 service, including 6 due to ground incidents or illness.
+The AWM's WWII Honour Roll for 25 Squadron lists 23 members who died on WWII service, including 6 due to ground incidents or illness.
 Five aircrew died as a result of 3 Wirraway crashes from February 1941 to July 1943 and 7 died in 4 Vultee Vengeance crashes from September 1943 to August 1944.
 The squadron's worst loss occurred on 14 February 1945 when 5 of the 11 aboard Liberator A72-124 died when it crashed on take-off at Cunderdin.
-The aircraft was tasked to participate in the squadron’s successful search for survivors from the SS Peter Silvester after it was torpedoed 1300 kilometres off the WA coast on 6 February 1945 by the German submarine U-862.
-The squadron’s search flights of up to 19 hours duration were instrumental in the rescue of 100 of the 174 aboard the last Allied ship lost to enemy action in the Indian Ocean.
+The aircraft was tasked to participate in the squadron's successful search for survivors from the SS Peter Silvester after it was torpedoed 1300 kilometres off the WA coast on 6 February 1945 by the German submarine U-862.
+The squadron's search flights of up to 19 hours duration were instrumental in the rescue of 100 of the 174 aboard the last Allied ship lost to enemy action in the Indian Ocean.

 In the months following the end of the war, No. 25 Squadron aircraft evacuated liberated prisoners of war to Australia from Morotai and Borneo.
 The squadron was disbanded in July 1946.

 No. 25 Squadron was reformed in April 1948 as a Citizen Air Force unit based at RAAF Pearce.
 Between 1948 and 1960, the squadron trained reservist pilots and ground crew and operated Australian-built or assembled P-51 Mustangs and de Havilland Vampires, along with Tiger Moth and Wirraway trainers.
-From late 1951 the Vampire jets enhanced satisfaction of the squadron’s responsibility for maintaining a fighter presence in Western Australia.
+From late 1951 the Vampire jets enhanced satisfaction of the squadron's responsibility for maintaining a fighter presence in Western Australia.

 Doing so came at a cost.
-From 1948-1960 two No. 25 Squadron pilots died in flying accidents; the first when Mustang A68-13 crashed at the RAAF Pearce bombing range on 2 June 1950; the second when Vampire A79-536 crashed during a flying display at a RAAF Pearce Open Day on 18 September 1955.
+From 1948 to 1960 two No. 25 Squadron pilots died in flying accidents; the first when Mustang A68-13 crashed at the RAAF Pearce bombing range on 2 June 1950; the second when Vampire A79-536 crashed during a flying display at a RAAF Pearce Open Day on 18 September 1955.